Most Commonly Asked Dash Cam Questions by Customers

 Q: What is included in the Dash Cam box?

 A: The Dash Cam, power cord and a mount is always supplied.
 Some manufactures offer both adhesive and suction mounts in the box.
 Some only offer one type.
-Check what is included with your preferred Dash Cam.
+Check what is included with your preferred Dash Cam for suitability.

 Q: I want to record footage while I am away from my car, is this possible?